How Jelleo finds bugs before they become exploits.

 How Jelleo fits inside STRIDE.

-Solana Foundation launched STRIDE on April 6, 2026 with Asymmetric Research — a tiered, foundation-funded program covering eight security pillars across the ecosystem.
-STRIDE is the framework.
-Jelleo is one of multiple artifact-producing vendors that STRIDE-aligned protocols use to satisfy the smart-contract integrity pillar at depth.
+Solana Foundation launched STRIDE on April 6, 2026 — a tiered, foundation-funded program covering eight security pillars across the ecosystem.
+STRIDE is the framework; Jelleo's signed artifacts map onto its smart-contract integrity pillar.

 STRIDE's eight pillars span both opsec/threat-monitoring (Tier 1 surface) and smart-contract integrity (Tier 1 + Tier 2 deep verification).
 Jelleo's four pillars produce the artifacts that map onto the smart-contract integrity surface:

 Jelleo does not compete with STRIDE — it is complementary.
-STRIDE evaluates programs holistically; Jelleo produces the depth artifacts that protocols need to demonstrate the smart-contract integrity pillar at higher tiers.
-Asymmetric Research is the program operator for STRIDE; Jelleo is one of the artifact-producing vendors operating inside it.
+STRIDE evaluates programs holistically; Jelleo produces the depth artifacts protocols use to demonstrate the smart-contract integrity pillar at higher tiers.

 Hypothesis library scoping

-The hypothesis library is the platform's source of truth for "what to test."
-It compounds with every confirmed finding — meaning at scale (27 protocols, 1,500+ hypotheses) precision matters.
+The hypothesis library is the engine's source of truth for "what to test."
+It compounds with every confirmed finding — meaning at scale (the bundled class libraries alone carry 814 hypotheses across 14 libraries) precision matters.
 Each hypothesis must declare exactly which protocols it applies to, under what conditions, and which generalized bug class it represents.
 Below is the schema.

 Schema · per-hypothesis frontmatter